 The administrative purpose of CASPER/QIES survey data is to support the survey and certification function.
 There are CASPER data for every "institutional" health care provider in the United States that is certified to provide services under either Medicare or Medicaid (or both).
 Different types of providers report different information during the survey and certification process.
-As a result, survey data is a very rich source of information on some types of providers and not on others.
+As a result, the CASPER/QIES survey data are a very rich source of information for some types of providers and not for others.
 The number of variables in the file reflects the intensity of the survey process for that provider type.
-The CASPER/QIES data for nursing homes is more extensive than for most other provider types due to the fact that the nursing home survey process.
+The CASPER/QIES data for nursing homes are extensive, reflecting the depth of the nursing home survey process.
 A cursory review of the contents of OSCAR or CASPER data may be misleading because it could list variables that are “unpopulated” for that category of provider.

 In 2020 CMS staff were required to make changes to the CASPER/QIES data system under very short notice.
 In the spring of 2020 CMS suspended standard annual surveys of nursing homes in order to put all their resources toward specially focused infection control Covid-19 surveys.
 There was a scramble among State Survey Agencies to complete the Focused Infection Control surveys of nursing homes so as to get as much of the performance-based funding that was available through the Coronavirus Aid, Relief and Economic Security (CARES) Act supplemental grants for State Survey Agencies.
 Later, in the fall of 2020, CMS resumed the normal survey process.

 The 2020 changes required CMS staff to incorporate the results of the specially-focused infection control surveys into the CASPER/QIES data system, and to do so under very short notice.
 CASPER data purchased from CMS after November 2020 included two new “parts” containing the infection control survey data.
 Also, the post-Nov.2020 data included a format change, official variable name changes, and the elimination of the “descriptive” variables.